Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Tweaks Progress.md

 - **Plant rotation randomizer**.
 - **Mobile Vehicle Bay beacon**.
 - **Cyclops displays needs power**: Disables various screens and systems when the power is off.
 (Improved by covering all the missing interfaces and light sources.
 The full list is now: Sonar, compass, decoy screen, storage terminal, upgrade console, lights control panel, edit screen, and light statics.)
+- **Batteries have tooltips**.
+- **No Jellyshroom Cave pop in**: Stalactites, mushrooms, and plants in the Jellyshroom Cave no longer pop in if graphics quality is set to high.
+(Improved by untying from the High quality setting, which prevented the feature from working with custom settings.
+The feature toggle makes this check pointless anyway.)
+- **No deposit pop in**: Resource deposits no longer pop in if graphics detail is set to high.
+(Improved by untying from the High quality setting, which prevented the feature from working with custom settings.
+The feature toggle makes this check pointless anyway.)
 #### Miscellaneous
 - **Bladderfish tooltip**: Adds a tooltip about the Bladderfish providing oxygen if consumed raw.
 #### Multipliers